AmethystProductions/OverTheWire/Natas/natas15.md

 print(const)
 ```

 Knowing that the password is always the same length, and that it's either a alphebetical character or digit, we basically just checked each position so see what character they are.
 So the whole code evaluates to a big fat O(62n).
 But hey, it works.
+(Oh yeah also SQL columns are case insensitive, so you need to put BINARY in front of the column you're)

 > WaIHEacj63wnNIBROHeqi3p9t0m5nhmh